Kile/Pylondocs/TypeScript.markdown

 This function don't need any arguments and don't return something either.
 It is still a valid function.

 A important thing in JavaScript is the possibility to do things asynchronous.
-Consider the following example:
+Consider the following example: (example 3)

 ```ts
 async function f1() {